The Visitor Centre today is ... Tokyo DisneySea

 There are plenty of maps, charts, notes to read, dive suits and helmets, and more.
 The six-person ride vehicles are swiftly loaded and you're off, into the underwater realm, full of animatronics and theatrics, none of which my camera would do justice to.

-Riders board steam-powered mine vehicles that delve into tunnels full of crystals, wierd creatures and caverns, before an earthquake causes a cave-in of the tunnel ahead, forcing the car off its planned route and you hurtle past lightening, fire, lava and giant monsters.
+Riders board steam-powered mine vehicles that delve into tunnels full of crystals, weird creatures and caverns, before an earthquake causes a cave-in of the tunnel ahead, forcing the car off its planned route and you hurtle past lightening, fire, lava and giant monsters.
 If you want to learn all about Thor's design process from concept to reality, then check out this DisneyandMore blog article which even includes Thor's original artworks.
 Inspiring stuff.

 Mermaid Lagoon

-Mermaid Lagoon is aimed at very young children and around the characters in The Little Mermaid film.
 The façade is themed as King Triton's palace and features seashell-inspired architecture.
-Several children's rides, a playground, and a theatre, are all used to tell the tale of the 1989 animation, which has had a reboot with a live version in 2023.
+Several children's rides, a playground, and a theatre, are all used to tell the tale of the 1989 animation, which had a reboot with a live version in 2023.
 We gave it a miss, being about 40 years older than most of the guests heading inside.

 Arabian Coast

-The Arabian Coast recreates the world of Aladdin and the Arabian Nights.
+Arabian Coast recreates the world of Aladdin and the Arabian Nights.
 Tokyo’s penchant for visual aesthetics is quite clear here, especially in terms of landscaping and smaller thematic touches.

-This is where you'll find Sinbad’s Storybook Voyage, a ride that takes you on a journey with Sinbad and his tiger Chandu through different parts of the world and back.
-It's just like the It's a Small World ride at other parks, with over 160 animatronic characters.
 As it is mostly visual, there's not as much of a language barrier here.
 It took 6 years to design and install, but sadly when originally launched in 2001, it became apparent that the Japanese audience was not familiar with the Arabian Nights tales and did not appreciate the ride's darker message.
 It quickly got redesigned and reopened in 2007 with a more lighthearted theme and with a protagonist with a new sidekick, Chandu, who became an instant hit, and a huge marketing and merchandising opportunity.

 Lost River Delta

-While not a direct copy, the Lost River Delta draws inspiration from Disney's Adventureland concept, found in other Disney parks.
-The Lost River Delta focuses on the theme of discovery and lost civilizations, with attractions located in jungles, tropical forests, and archaeological sites.
-This is the home to the Indiana Jones Adventure: Temple of the Crystal Skull ride.
-The Raging Spirits coaster rumbles along next door.
-Your senses are assaulted with fog, fire, special effects, and fabulous set design.
+While not a direct copy, the Lost River Delta draws inspiration from Disney’s Adventureland concept, found in other Disney parks.
+The port centres on the theme of discovery and lost civilisations, with attractions set in jungles, tropical forests, and archaeological sites

 The scale of the hall that houses the queue is truly impressive.